StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks: The StickyPillars Architecture

 Similar equations apply for $\mathcal{P}_j^\mathrm{L}$.
-Due to a fixed input size of the pillar encoder, we draw a maximum of $z$ points per pillar, where $z = 100$ is used in our experiments. $d$ is the distance threshold defining the pillar size (e.g. 50cm).
-For computational reasons, the point clouds are organized within a $k$-d tree \cite{Bentley_1975}.
-Based on $\kpK{i}$ the $z$ closest samples $\pK{\Omega}$ are drawn into the pillar $\mathcal{P}_i^\mathrm{K}$, whereas points with a distance greater $d$ were rejected and refilled by zero tupels instead.
+Due to a fixed input size of the pillar encoder, we draw a maximum of $z$ points per pillar, where $z = 100$ is used in our experiments. $d$ is the distance threshold defining the pillar radius (e.g. 50\,cm).
+To enable efficient computation, we organized point clouds within a $k$-d tree \cite{Bentley_1975}.
+Based on $\kpK{i}$ the $z$ closest samples $\pK{\Omega}$ are drawn into the pillar $\mathcal{P}_i^\mathrm{K}$, whereas points with a projection distance greater $d$ were rejected.

 To compose a sufficient feature input stack for the \textit{pillar encoder} $\mathbf{f}_i^\uK \in \mathbb{R}^{D}$, we stack for each sampled point $\pK{\Omega}$ with $\Omega\in\set{1,\ldots,z}$ in the style of \cite{lang2019pointpillars}: